lqbweb/logging-log4j2/README.md

 Also, I have only tested it with slf4j and some abstract actions and conditions (like IfFileName, and IfLastModified), and a rolling appender.

 I have replace the use of Java NIO2, with apache commons io 2.5.
+Also, I have downgraded Kafka, to a lower version that can also run on Java6.